SodySpokes

 5 Things Clients Say and What They Really Mean

 Working with all types of clients on a daily basis can be as challenging as the actual design or development work that they are hiring you for.
 As a freelancer or a project manager, you are on the front-line and even though there shouldn’t be war between you and your client, it can sometimes feel like a battle!
-(Read the article)
+Continue reading 5 Things Clients Say and What They Really Mean

 The 65 Most Annoying things about the Web Today